Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

 This script contains the graphs that help understand and explore the data.

 2 graphs have been added:
-* Plot1_bike_rent_per_hour.png Plot of the number of rented bikes vs the day hour
+* Plot1_bike_rent_per_hour.png => Plot of the number of rented bikes vs the day hour
-* Plot2_temperature_vs_bike_rent.png Plot of the number of rented bikes vs the temperature
+* Plot2_temperature_vs_bike_rent.png => Plot of the number of rented bikes vs the temperature

 ###&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c) 3_SVM_and_performance.R
 The model used in this script is the svm and is described in that script.
+The graph of the measured performance has been added: 3_Plot_prediction_vs_reality.png => which compares the predicted number of bike rented vs the reality